cysouw/diathesis/text/c01_introduction.md

 ### *Vollapplikativ* {#sec:summary-vollapplikativ}

 The unmarked ~~Vollapplikativ~~ (full discussion in [@sec:prepositions-instrument-applicative]) is an extended version of an applicative.
 More precise, it is a combination of an applicative and a subsequent antipassive.
 For example, the verb *füllen* 'to fill' has two object roles: (i) the filled object *Flasche* 'bottle' and (ii) the filling substance *Schnaps* 'liquor'.
 Both roles alternate between a prepositional phrase and an accusative [@next a,b].
 There appears to be an asymmetry in that the filling substance cannot be used as an accusative without mentioning the filled object [@next c], while the reverse is possible [@next d].
 This asymmetry is also attested in the closely related *Präverb Vollpplikativ* (see [@sec:summary-praverb-vollapplikativ]).
 The construction with the filled object as accusative [@next b,d] is similar to the preverbal *befüllen*.
 The asymmetry indicates that this diathesis is basically an unmarked applicative (cf. [@sec:summary-praverb-applikativ]), but applied to transitive verbs.
-The applicative changes a prepositional phrase into an accusative and, as a consequency, any accusative already present is demoted like an antipassive.
+The applicative changes a prepositional phrase into an accusative and, as a consequence, any accusative already present is demoted like an antipassive.

 ::: ex
 a.
 Er füllt den Schnaps in die Flasche.